particle-iot/docs/src/content/reference/device-os/firmware.md

 ---

 {{note op="start" type="note"}}
-setADCSampleTime is not supported on the P2, Photon 2, or Gen 3 devices (Argon, Boron, B Series SoM, Tracker SoM).
+setADCSampleTime is not supported on the P2, Photon 2, or Gen 3 devices (Argon, Boron, B-Series SoM, Tracker SoM).
 {{note op="end"}}

 ---